WaterFutures/water-futures-battle/docs/problem/system-interventions/index.md

   - *by_leak_class*: Allocate the budget to improve by one leak class each municipality in a greedy way (worst cases first) until no budget is left in that year.
   - *by_population*: Allocate the budget according to each municipality population.
-  - *custom*: Allocate the budget according to the specified share for each municipality.
-Shares must sum to 1.
+  - *custom*: Allocate the budget according to the specified share for each municipality (must sum to 1).

 ```YAML
 YEAR: 2025